paul-pias/Object-Detection-and-Distance-Measurement/README.md

 <hr>

 #### Theory
-In a traditional image classification approach for object detection, there are two well-known strategies.
+There are two well-known strategies in a traditional image classification approach for object detection.

-For a single object in an image, there are two scenarios.
+There are two scenarios for a single object in an image.
 - Classification
 - Localization

-For multiple objects in an image, there are two scenarios.
+There are two scenarios for multiple objects in an image.
 - Object detection and localization
 - Object segmentation
 <p align="center">